mars885/hilt-binder/README.md

 ### Basics

 The main annotation of the library is [@BindType](https://github.com/mars885/hilt-binder/blob/master/hilt-binder/src/main/java/com/paulrybitskyi/hiltbinder/BindType.kt).
-The annotation has 4 optional parameters, which are gonna be explained in the following examples.
+The annotation has 4 optional parameters, which are going to be explained in the following examples.

 Let's say we want to bind a class to its superclass/interface: